-Do you have a stellar ear, and strong transcription skills?
-Maybe you have lots of original compositions just waiting to find a home, but you haven’t considered selling your music online before.
+Do you have a great ear, and strong music transcription skills?
+Maybe you’ve assembled a collection of original compositions.
+Have you considered selling your sheet music online?

-Selling sheet music is another way to make money from your music, and allows you to reach an audience anywhere in the world.
-You can start with even one composition, working on generating a steady income stream by selling it multiple times.
+Selling sheet music is a great option to make money from your music, and allows you to reach an audience anywhere in the world.
+You can start with just one composition, working on generating a steady income stream by selling it multiple times.

 From here, you’ll want to add as much of your sheet music as you have on hand.
-Keep the page’s design in mind so that it remains clean and uncluttered.
-If you have other items you’d like to sell, group your sheet music together in a section to be sure that your store is easy to look through.
+Keep the page design in mind, so that it remains clean and uncluttered.
+If you have other items you’d like to sell, group your sheet music together in a section to be sure that your store is easy to browse.

 Make your sheet music store stand out

 Your sheet music store will serve as a reflection of your work, so you’ll want to be sure that it’s organized.
-The look and layout of your store should appeal to anyone looking to buy your sheet music on first glance.
+The look and layout of your online store should appeal to anyone looking to buy your sheet music, at first glance.

-Add your sheet music as separate products in your store, with a description for each one, plus an image.
-If you have lots to sell, use a grid layout to allow for more products on the page at once.
+Add your sheet music as separate products in your online store, with a description and image for each one.
+If you have lots of sheet music to sell, use a grid layout to allow for more products displaying on the page at once.

-To make your store look great visually, pair a simple font with a high contrast background.
+To make your online store look great, pair a simple font with a high contrast background.
 This will help draw attention to each item, and give the page a clean, modern look.
 You can also place your store into sections if you’ve got many songbooks or scores to sell.

 Sell different types of sheet music

 The best way to sell your sheet music online is by creating a PDF file.
 You can add different versions for your customers when you create these files - say, for a variety of instruments.

-Try adding single songs on their own.
-Then also offer full song books as well.
+Starting out, try adding single songs on their own.
+Then offer full songbooks as well.
 These could be a compilation of songs from your last album, or arrangements that flow well together as a series (think traditional folk songs, holiday tunes, or hymns), or songs around a specific theme.

 Once you see what your website visitors gravitate towards purchasing, you can create more of the same type of sheet music to increase your sales.